cashjmoney/Creative-Works/README.md

 ### Usage

-1. **Create a Python script** (download the other files as well as they all work in union to make the program work) with the following content:
+1. **Create a Python script** (download the other files as well, as they all work in unison to make the program work) with the following content:

     ```python
     from new_code import sort_all